Classification algorithms applied to structure formation simulations: Test on new initial conditions

+where $\beta = 0.5$ is chosen such that Recall is considered $\beta$ times as important as Precision, were calculated.
+Table \ref{Tabla:3} lists the averaged weighted F-scores.
+This result determines the overall good performance by both algorithms and remarks better results obtained by the random forest.

 Labels predicted by the machine learning algorithms are computed from the density properties of the initial conditions.
 In simulations, the algorithms are able to predict the final classification result with fairly good accuracy.
-By carrying out a new test for the different initial conditions, without running the full simulation, both methods were able to predict the final label accurately, although less, with a non negligible value.
+By carrying out a new test for the different initial conditions, without running the full simulation, both methods were able to predict the final label accurately.
+Granted a non negligible change in initial conditions did affect the outcome.